 The University of Amsterdam would like students to develop themselves in a stimulating and pleasant setting.
 In case you have a disability, special adjustments and support might be needed.
 What is considered a disability by the University of Amsterdam?
 A disability is a chronic disorder (diagnosed by a professional) that could obstruct a student’s participation in education.
 The University of Amsterdam offers different sorts of support and counseling, to be able to offer you the best possible study time and to prevent study delay.

-Are you interested in a study at the University of Amsterdam - or are you already studying - and do you have a chronic illness or disability?
+Are you interested in a study at the University of Amsterdam - or are you already studying - and do you have a disability?
 In case you need adjustments in class or at exams, the UvA will gladly help.

 To request an examination or another arrangement, you can make an appointment with a student counsellor.
 This can be through a referral from the student adviser or directly.
 The student counsellor will advise the contact person of your programme, based on your medical report or submitted dyslexia report, about your eligibility for the arrangement(s) and the period of validity of this/these arrangement(s).

 For psychological problems, please contact a student psychologist.